This post was last updated on June 17th, 2021 at 12:49 pm

 - Get rid of old clothes and toys from your kids’ rooms.

 - Make something out of play-dough with your kids.

 - Clean out your garage.

 - Clean out your refrigerator.

-- Take the kids to a Home Depot workshop.
+- Take the kids to a free Home Depot workshop.
 The first weekend of every month, Home Depot hosts a free kids workshop where they can create something using tools, paint, etc. My kids love this!